terernick/JavaFX/README.md

-# My-first-JavaFX-project
+# My-first-JavaFX-projec
-For JavaFX projects
-Basic login with mysql database
+Basic JavaFXlogin - using Maven with mysql database